11 Best Cat Litter Boxes In 2023 – We Tried Them All

 Dr. Danielle (Elly) Page BVSc, BCom tells us that “the best type of litter box is the plain plastic variety with tall sides and the largest you can buy.”

-Small litter boxes struggle to keep litter where it belongs.
 A little tracking and scattering are inevitable, but low-sided litter boxes have more problems than most.
 Think about choosing a high-sided litter box made specifically with litter scattering in mind.

 Remember that some cats, especially females, spray urine on the sides and over the edges of the litter box.
 If your litter box has low sides, it’s likely that the urine will go over the edge and onto the floor.
-High sides help to keep everything inside of the box.
+High sides help to keep everything inside the box.

 A running start shouldn’t be a part of your cat’s litter box entry approach.
 Kittens and senior cats are particularly prone to problems accessing a litter box with high sides, so choose boxes with a lowered entrance for easy access.

-Types of Litter Boxes
+Types Of Litter Boxes

 types of cat litter boxes

-These litter boxes work best with clumping litter since this type separates into dirty clumps and clean granules.
-They’re also the best choice for people using pine pellet litter, which breaks down to sawdust after it comes into contact with moisture.
+Sifting litter boxes tend to be the best choice for people using pine pellet litter, which breaks down to sawdust after it comes into contact with moisture.
 The sifter separates the used dust from the fresh pellets, extending the life of the litter.

 Over the course of about 70 years of commercial litter box evolution, the litter box has seen a few technological advances, but the standard plastic litter pan still reigns supreme.
 Uncovered litter boxes are usually cheap and easy to find in stores.